weaveworks/ignite/docs/installation.md

 With this kind of output, you're ready to go!

+Alternatively if you want to run this on AWS EC2, use Amazon Linux v2 (https://aws.amazon.com/amazon-linux-2/) and ensure you use a baremetal instance, like the r series like say r5.metal (https://aws.amazon.com/ec2/instance-types/).

 ## Installing dependencies

 Ignite has a few dependencies (read more in this [doc](dependencies.md)).